 This classic red-brick house is the one that Steve Martin’s character Neal owned in the 1987 John Hughes comedy Planes, Trains and Automobiles.
 He spent most of the movie trying to get back to it in time for Thanksgiving.

 The house where it was filmed is in Kenilworth, Illinois.

-The “Planes, Trains and Automobiles” Movie House Today
+The “Planes, Trains and Automobiles” House

 John Candy played Del in the movie, who ends up traveling with Neal.

 Interspersed with scenes of them being stranded in airports, sleeping in seedy motels (“those aren’t pillows!”), and watching their rental car go up in flames, we saw Neal’s wife and 3 kids back at the house, waiting for him to get home.

 It has 6 bedrooms, 4 baths, and over 3,500 square feet.

 You can see it hasn’t changed much when you see it on Streetview today.

 We only get a few glimpses inside the Planes, Trains and Automobiles house.

 According to IMDb, seven interior sets were built for Neal’s house.